chasclane/packet-projects-broken-/README.md

 We will then set the **gpg passphrase** for decryption as a repository secret, exactly the same way we did for our API key ( `PACKET_API_KEY` ) and our public key (`PACKET_PUBLIC_KEY`)

-To do this, we again navigate to our repo `Secrets` in the repository settings, create a new secret named `PACKET_PRIVATE_KEY`, and `paste` the **gpg passphrase** you copied from the previous step, and save the secret.
+To do this, we again navigate to your repo's `Secrets` which can be found under the `settings` tab.
+Then, create a new secret named `PACKET_PRIVATE_KEY`, and `paste` the **gpg passphrase** you copied from the previous step, and save the secret.

 ### This object in use - Decrypting the secret: